SBS Wealth KiwiSaver Scheme

 - While the composition of lifestage funds varies from provider to provider (and from fund to fund), in general terms the younger you are, the greater exposure you'll most likely have to equities (shares of companies listed on the stock exchange).

-- Lifestage funds are offered by Generate, SuperLife, Fisher Funds, AMP and Lifestages.
-Stuff.cp.nz has an excellent article which profiles lifestage funds among KiwiSaver providers.
+- Lifestage funds are offered by Generate, SuperLife, Fisher Funds and the SBS Wealth KiwiSaver Scheme.
+Stuff.co.nz has an excellent historical article which profiles lifestage funds among KiwiSaver providers.

 Read this First: Fees, Performance and Understanding What's Best For Your Situation